Blog

 Clinical exams in practice - monitors chat out of the sewing box

-At MedxTeam, the focus is on clinical data.
-In this context, as CRO, we not only carry out clinical tests (studies) with medical devices in accordance with MDR and ISO 14155, but also offer support in the area of monitoring required in accordance with the GCP.
-In this article, we explain in this article what is important both on site and in the context of remote monitoring and which pitfalls are possible.
+At medXteam, clinical data is our core focus.
+As a CRO, we not only conduct clinical trials (studies) with medical devices in accordance with the MDR and ISO 14155, but also offer support in the area of monitoring required by GCP.
+This article explains what is important both on-site and during remote monitoring, and what potential pitfalls to avoid.

 Abbreviations